rakesh-choudhury/rakesh-choudhury.github.io/README.md

 # Portfolio Website.
-Web Portfolio to showcase projects and skills in better manner.
+Web Portfolio to showcase projects and skills in better way.